Please call the Church Office to inform us of a hospitalization, illness, death or prayer request.

 The visitation team also offers to arrange for such things as scheduling communion to be delivered by a pastor and members of the church, or to send copies of sermons.
 The visitation team member is a reminder to our friends at home that we are still thinking about them even though they are unable to come to church.

 Our Second Presbyterian Friends at Home would like to have a regular visitor.
-To learn more about this ministry or to volunteer, please contact Karen Akin at 227-0000 or email@example.com.
+To learn more about this ministry or to volunteer, please contact Sharon Hughes, (501) 227-0000 or firstname.lastname@example.org.

 Training is offered to all who serve on the Friends at Home and Hospital Visitation Teams.